 Basic and clinical translational research in order to evaluate new methods of monitoring and therapy for patients

-Some of the advanced therapies include:
+Some of the pediatric critical care therapies include:

 The Pediatric Intensive Care Unit